Hailing from the United Arab Emirates, Etihad serves 68 countries around the world, including U.S. cities like Chicago, New York, and Washington, D.C.

 12. Hop Around Australia and New Zealand on Virgin Australia

 Etihad Guest has a distance-based award chart for Virgin Australia.
-This is perfect for short, expensive flights to incredible destinations such as Brisbane-Hamilton Island for the Great Barrier Reef and Whitsundays.
-This flight is only 6,900 miles in economy, and getting to Sydney-Ayers Rock is 10,900 miles.
+This is perfect for short, expensive flights to incredible destinations such as Brisbane (BNE) to Hamilton Island (HTI) for the Great Barrier Reef and Whitsundays.
+This flight is only 6,900 miles in economy, and booking flights between Sydney (SYD) and Ayers Rock (AYQ) will cost 10,900 miles.

-Note: certain Western Australia routes, including from Perth to several popular diving destinations, are served by Virgin Australia Regional.
+Hot Tip: Certain Western Australia routes, including from Perth (PER) to several popular diving destinations, are served by Virgin Australia Regional.
 Etihad may not be able to book awards on these flights.
-You can try alternate programs such as Delta SkyMiles, Singapore Airlines KrisFlyer or Virgin Atlantic Flying Club.
+You can try alternate programs such as Delta SkyMiles, Singapore Airlines KrisFlyer, or Virgin Atlantic Flying Club.

 13. Australia and New Zealand to the Pacific on Virgin Australia